boricj/ghidra-delinker-extension/README.md

 # Object file exporter extension for Ghidra

-This Ghidra extension enables exporting (parts of) a program as object files.
+This Ghidra extension enables exporting parts of a program as object files.
 These object files have valid metadata (symbols, relocation tables…) and as such can be reused directly by a toolchain for further processing.

-Use-cases include (but not limited to):
+Use-cases include:

  * [Advanced binary patching](https://boricj.net/reverse-engineering/2023/08/28/part-10.html), by leveraging the linker to mend both original and modified parts together instead of doing this work by hand ;
- * Software ports, by isolating system-independent code from a program and replacing the rest ;
+ * [Software ports](https://boricj.net/atari-jaguar-sdk/2024/01/02/part-5.html), by isolating system-independent code from a program and replacing the rest ;
- * Converting object files from one file format to another ;
+ * Converting [programs](https://boricj.net/atari-jaguar-sdk/2023/12/18/part-3.html) or object files from one file format to another ;
  * Library creation, by extracting parts of a program and reusing them in another context ;
  * Decompilation projects, by splitting a program into multiple object files and reimplementing these _Ship of Theseus_-style ;
  * …